July 5, 2022 | Business insights

 All together, labor seems to be the biggest concern for many heading into 2022.
 According to Moore, "Maintaining service levels and fully staffing their operations remains the biggest challenge."

 Planning Ahead for Success

 In times of uncertainty, fact-driven, long-term planning is imperative for business owners.
 In the face of the current produce shortage, understanding what experts are forecasting about the 2022 fresh produce growing season could increase profits for those in agribusiness.

 Many industry experts believe early planning is the best way to prepare for the 2022 growing season.
 Produce farmers should stay in close contact with their retailers and dealers to understand what chemicals and equipment are currently available, and what's in short supply.

 Don’t Be Caught Short This Season—Plan Your Finances Today

 The produce shortage plays a significant role in the future of American produce farmers.
 While the current administration is moving to alleviate some of the pressure, experts believe most businesses should continue expecting delays.

-Now, more than ever, a local financial partner such as Wisconsin Bank & Trust, understands the challenges, risks, and opportunities the fresh produce agribusiness industry is facing.
+Now, more than ever, a local financial partner such as Wisconsin Bank & Trust, a division of HTLF Bank, understands the challenges, risks, and opportunities the fresh produce agribusiness industry is facing.
 In this evolving market, it’s critical to recognize the value of flexibility in financing, and offer customized solutions.
 With their knowledge and deep industry expertise, you’ll be set up for success when the shipping and supply chain issues begin to dwindle.